 Cambridge, MA 02138 USA

 Alicia Harley is a Doctoral Research Fellow in the Sustainability Science Program and a doctoral candidate in Public Policy at Harvard's Kennedy School of Government.
 She is also a Weatherhead Center for International Affairs Graduate Student Affiliate.
 She is interested in international food and agriculture policy, agriculture innovation systems, public goods provision, and smallholder agriculture and farmer livelihoods.
-Within these literatures, she studies institutional reform and strategies for improving iterative learning processes and organizational reflexivity in support of innovation and technology cooperation in agriculture development.
-Her dissertation is on technology adoption and local innovation amongst smallholder farmers in Egypt and India, focusing on the different capabilities of public, private and civil society sectors in supporting smallholder agriculture.
-Alicia also leads the food and agriculture systems working group as part of a collaborative project with the Initiative on Innovation and Access to Technologies for Sustainable Development led by Professor William Clark.
+Within these literatures, she focuses on institutional reform in support of innovation and technology cooperation in agriculture development.
+Alicia leads the food and agriculture systems working group as part of a collaborative project with the Initiative on Innovation and Access to Technologies for Sustainable Development led by Professor William Clark.
 She received her BA, magna cum laude, in Environmental Science and Public Policy and a citation in Arabic from Harvard College in 2008 and subsequently worked as a greenhouse gas reduction program coordinator for Harvard’s Office for Sustainability.
 Following that, she spent a year in Cairo as a Fulbright Scholar researching the political economy of agriculture and food security in Egypt before returning to graduate school to begin her PhD in 2010.
 She is a recipient of the Giorgio Ruffolo Fellowship in Sustainability Science (2013-14).
 Alicia is spending the academic year in Bihar, India conducting field research.
 Her faculty host is William Clark.